codeigniter4/translations/README.rst

 directly ... see the `User Guide <https://bcit-ci.github.io/CodeIgniter4/outgoing/localization.html>`_.

 Localization in CodeIgniter 4 follows the `ISO 639-1 conventions <https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes>`_.
+Each translation set would go inside a folder named following the two-letter language code from here.

+Localization variants are provided for, as folders named with the two-letter ISO 639-1 language code in lowercase, followed by the two-letter `ISO 3166 country code <https://en.wikipedia.org/wiki/ISO_3166-1>`_ capitalized, and with the two parts separated by a hyphen.
+An example would be "en" for English, and "en-US" for the variations appropriate to the United States.

 **********************
 Repository Information
 **********************

-Each language is maintained by a community member, per the table below:
+Each language is maintained by a community member, per the table below.
+The role of maintainers is to provide a single authority for vetting translations for a given language, since the framework team claims no expertise beyond English.

 ========  ===============  ===========  =================  =========================
-Locale    Language         As of        User               Maintainer
+Locale    Language         As of        Github User        Maintainer
 ========  ===============  ===========  =================  =========================
 ar        Arabic           4.0.0        daif               Daif Alotaibi en        English          4.0.0        n/a                CI team